What Is a Question?

 Yes/No Questions

 Yes/No questions are the most basic type of questions in English grammar.
-We can answer these types of questions using a simple 'yes' or 'no.' However, we can sometimes (but not always) provide a longer answer to them.
+These questions are formed by inversion of the subject and the auxiliary verb.
+These questions are typically answered using a simple 'yes' or 'no.'

 Is Carla your sister?